Whatcheeria: Paleoecology

 The Delta fossil locality was discovered at the abandoned Jasper Hiemstra Quarry and excavated by paleontologists in the late 1980s.
 The quarry preserves a pair of prehistoric bowl-shaped sinkhole deposits which collapsed into underlying muddy limestone layers of the Waugh and Verdi members of the St. Louis Formation.
 Most tetrapod fossils are concentrated in a narrow band of fine limy conglomerate deposited above a package of coarser breccia (from the initial collapse) and below the resurgence of muddy limestone.
 Invertebrate microfossils indicate that these sinkhole deposits are from the Mississippian (Early Carboniferous) subperiod.
 More precisely, they are probably late Viséan in age (Asbian, stage V3b).
 This corresponds to a maximum of 340-335 and a minimum of 333-326 million years old (possibly as young as the early Serpukhovian).
 The geology of the site conforms with an isolated brackish water environment, such as a lagoon, estuary, or mostly freshwater lake with only occasional marine influences.

 Over 600 tetrapod fossils have been found at the Delta locality, some of which are partially articulated skulls and skeletons.
 Whatcheeria is estimated to represent up to 90% of tetrapod fossils from the site, though only 26 specimens can be referred to the genus with certainty.
 Prior to its 1995 description, Whatcheeria was referred to as a "proto- anthracosaur".
-Other tetrapods include the colosteid Deltaherpeton and an undescribed species of embolomere.
+Other tetrapods include Sigournea, the colosteid Deltaherpeton and an undescribed species of embolomere.
 Freshwater fish fossils are common, including remains of rhizodonts, putative "osteolepiforms", "palaeoniscoids", xenacanth sharks, petalodont-like chondrichthyans, gyracanthid acanthodians, and the lungfish Tranodis.
 Ostracods, snails, myriapods, and plant fossils have also been found at the site.